• info@al-dirassa.com

 5. Is a power bank necessary?

-Yes, as you will spend long hours in the Haram, a power bank ensures your phone stays charged for communication and navigation.
+Yes.
+As you will spend long hours in the Haram, a power bank ensures your phone stays charged for communication and navigation.

 6. Do I need a prayer mat?